 David Shackelford's Collection

 Explore history with famous female navigator Sacagawea.
-Sacagawea was a Native American woman who helped Lewis and Clark find their way across the west, and her efforts helped the U.S. grow.
+Sacagawea was a Native American woman who helped Lewis and Clark find their way across the west.

 History students can learn all the first modern first lady in this biography worksheet, and can develop their reading comprehension skills as well.